Faruq-Hameed/java_prgm_1_-_2/README.md

 Even though we can compare integers, floating point numbers, and boolean values using two equals signs (variable1 == variable2), we cannot compare the equality of strings using two equals signs.
 When comparing strings we use the equals-command, which is related to string variables.

+You can calculate the square root of an integer with the command Math.sqrt